 Funds with Deficiencies - From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-Deficiencies of this nature that are reported in unrestricted net assets were \$88,502 as of June 30, 2013 and \$763,823 as of June 30, 2012.
+Deficiencies, or "underwater endowments," of this nature that are reported in unrestricted net assets were \$7,506 as of June 30, 2014 and \$88,502 as of June 30, 2013.
 These deficiencies resulted from unfavorable market fluctuations that occurred after the investment of permanently restricted contributions and, to a degree by continued appropriation for certain programs that was deemed prudent by the Board of Directors.